S-300VM missile system: Operational history

 In early October 2016, a battery of Russian S-300V4 missile system was deployed to Syria, at the Russian naval base in Tartus.
 In early December 2020, the system entered combat duty on the Kuril Islands.

-In 2023 during the Russian invasion of Ukraine at least one S-300V4 system of the Russian Armed Forces was damaged or destroyed by a loitering munition, which of course basically proves that this system is used by the Russian side in this one War.
+On August 18, 2023, a Ukrainian drone captured videos of HIMARS artillery rockets destroying S-300V4 surface-to-air missiles in the Russo-Ukrainian War.

+On 25 February 2025, Ukrainian forces destroyed a S-300VM missile system in Zaporizhia Oblast using a bomber drone.
+The drone then landed to record the attack as the S-300V4 burned.